 10. Virginia Living Museum

-With a motto like "Protect What's Precious," the Virginia Living Museum already stands out among the rest in terms of conservation, interaction with the public, and general understanding of global environmentalism.
-Based on conserving and supporting local understanding of natural science, the Living Museum hosts exhibits featuring animals, plants, geology, and the cosmos.
+With a motto like "Protect What's Precious," the Virginia Living Museum already stands out among the rest in terms of conservation, interaction with the public, and a general understanding of global environmentalism.
+Based on conserving and supporting a local understanding of natural science, the Living Museum hosts exhibits featuring animals, plants, geology, and the cosmos.
 Visit the animal exhibits to interact with American alligators, river otters, and bald eagles or even loggerhead sea turtles.
 The museum is also a staunch supporter of ecological learning so stop by the geological exhibits to learn more about mining, fossils and gems, dinosaur bones, and caves.